PolicyExpert/coding-assessment/README.md

     Total to Pay         2.40

-**Keep it simple and to the point, no web, persistence, ORM layers or frameworks.
-Don't try and invent complex money classes, but don't fall or classic Java Money issues.
-What we want to see is what classes you create, their responsibility and relationships with other classes.**
+**Keep it simple and to the point, no web, persistence, ORM layers or frameworks.**

+**Don't try and invent complex money classes, but don't fall for classic Java Money issues.**

+**What we want to see is what classes you create, their responsibility and relationships with other classes.**

 1. Think how to make pricing and discounts flexible
 2. Think about immutability